-What are your business’s strengths and weaknesses?
+How well do you know your business’s strengths and weaknesses?
 What about your opportunities and threats?
-If you aren’t able to effectively answer these questions, you need to conduct a SWOT analysis.
+If you’re coming up short on answers, you need to conduct a SWOT analysis.
+So, what is SWOT analysis?

 What is SWOT analysis?

-A SWOT analysis helps you determine your business’s strengths, weaknesses, opportunities, and threats.
-SWOT analyses identify internal and external factors that influence your business’s successes and shortcomings.
-Use a SWOT analysis to establish goals and a small business growth strategy you and your employees can follow.
+A SWOT analysis is a business technique that identifies a business’s strengths, weaknesses, opportunities, and threats.
+The purpose of SWOT analysis is to look at internal and external factors that influence a business’s successes and shortcomings.
+Use this tool to establish goals, your competitive position, and a small business growth strategy.

-You should create a SWOT analysis when starting your business.
+You should create a SWOT analysis small business when starting your business.
 And, you should update your SWOT annually.
+To conduct a SWOT analysis, you need to do research (e.g., market analysis) and dive into your business’s data (e.g., financial statements).
+After gathering information, arrange your results using a four-quadrant diagram.

-Most of the time, you will create a SWOT to analyze overall business operations.
-But, you can also create a specific SWOT analysis to identify positives and negatives associated with a particular product.
+Most of the time, you can use this technique to analyze your business’s overall operations.
+But, you can also create a focused SWOT that helps you analyze a particular project.

 Strengths also include valuable employees who work for your business.
-A skillful, kind, and knowledgeable staff differentiates successful and unsuccessful businesses.
+A skillful, kind, and knowledgeable staff sets successful businesses apart from unsuccessful businesses.

 - Loyal customers